 Call a close friend, reach out to family, or take comfort in a partner’s arms.
 Take the time to regularly engage your support system.
 You are in charge of what you talk about or share with them.
 Reach out when you’re struggling and when you want to laugh together.

 If you’re experiencing disruptive symptoms related to trauma, such as anxiety, flashbacks, dissociation, thoughts of suicide, or other mental health warning signs, consider finding professional support.
 A mental health professional can provide a nonjudgmental space to unpack your experiences, they can also teach you new ways to deal with trauma.

-You can find crisis plans to fill out online, or you can work with loved ones and your therapist to create your own.
+You can find crisis plans to fill out online, or you can work with loved ones and your counselor to create your own.
 Consider giving a copy of your plan to your counselor and a friend or family member so you have extra support, and make yourself copies for your home, bag, and anywhere else you can grab it in a crisis.

-Provides immediate and ongoing support that includes victim's rights and case management assistance to survivors of sexual assault, intimate partner violence, and human trafficking.Learn More
+Immediate and ongoing support that includes victim's rights and case management assistance to survivors of sexual assault, intimate partner violence, and human trafficking.Learn More